albert12132/albertwu.org/notes/contents/vim.md

 Vim's search uses regular expressions, which can come in handy.

+Vim has a [find-and-replace](#find-and-replace) functionality that you can use in Command mode.

 ### Replacing text

 There are two ways to replace text from normal mode:

 * `r`: replaces the character under the cursor.
-After pressing r, type the new character, and it will take the place of the old one.
+After pressing `r`, type the new character, and it will take the place of the old one.
 * `R`: enters **replace mode**, which is like pressing the Insert key -- it allows you type text, but replaces existing text.